hschickdevs/Chicago-Airbnb-Market-Dynamics/README.md

 * Distribution of hosts by number of listings (Srishti's code)
 * How many hosts have a profile pic and/or are a superhost (Srishti's code)
 * Is a host being a superhost correlated with more monthly reviews?
 (Srishti's code)

+ADDED -> * Relationship between a host's experience (days/duration) on the platform vs average price of listings (Suhas's code)
 #### Tab 3: Neighborhood Analysis 🏘️
 * Top 15 Chicago neighborhoods by average Airbnb rental cost (Suhas's code)
 * Bottom 15 Chicago neighborhoods by average Airbnb rental cost (Suhas's code)